ollerjoaco/Trinity-EngineSv/README.md

 ## Installation

+1. Install [Metahook](https://github.com/Nagist/metahook) or if using Steam [MetaHookSv](https://github.com/hzqst/MetaHookSv)

-1. Download the binaries from [GitHub Release](https://github.com/ollerjoaco/MH_TrinityRender/releases), then unzip it.
+1. Download the binaries from [GitHub Release](https://github.com/ollerjoaco/Trinity-EngineSv/releases), then unzip it.

 2. Copy and paste the content from the 'resources' folder into your game mod folder (cstrike).